davidystephenson/context-creator/README.md

 For TypeScript developers, it also infers the type of the context value and the provider's props.

 You define a hook named `useValue`.
-The hook should take a single argument to receive the props passed to the created Provider.
+The hook should take a single argument to receive the props passed to the created provider.
 `contextCreator` will infer the type of the created Provider's props from this argument.
 `useValue`'s return value will be the passed to the internal context provider as it's `value` prop that can be consumed by any child component.
-`contextCreator` will infer the type of the created context's value from this return value and return a hook that consumes the context.
+`contextCreator` will infer the type of the created context's value from this return value.
-The hook will either return the provided context value or throw an error if called outside of a Provider.
+`contextCreator` also creates a hook that returns the provided context value or throw an error if called outside of a provider.

-To create the provider and hooks, call `contextCreator` and pass a single object with two properties: `name`, and `useValue`.
+To create the provider and hooks, call `contextCreator` and pass a single object with two properties: `name` and `useValue`.

 * `name` should be a string is used to identify the context in error messages.
 * `useValue` should be a hook that will be called inside the provider.